 Information and Departmental Plan of Study

 The physics department offers a comprehensive program with the flexibility to accommodate students with a range of interests.
 Those students wishing to maximize their preparation for graduate school can choose from a variety of advanced-level courses.
 The requirements of the core curriculum, however, are such that students with diverse interests can take a considerable course load outside the department.
-Thus, in addition to those students planning to enter graduate school in physics, the department encourages students with career goals in such areas as engineering physics, biophysics, law, medicine, materials science, and teaching.
+Thus, in addition to those students planning to enter graduate school in physics, the department encourages concentrators with career goals in such areas as engineering physics, biophysics, law, medicine, materials science, and teaching.

-Students who have taken one or more of the Advanced Placement Examinations in Physics are usually placed in PHY 105-106, PHY 103-104, or PHY 101-102, and with these placements no advanced placement credit is awarded.
+Students who have taken one or more of the advanced placement examinations in physics are usually placed in PHY 105-106, PHY 103-104, or PHY 101-102, and with these placements no advanced placement credit is awarded.
 In some cases, students with strong backgrounds may be awarded up to two units of advanced placement credit and/or placed in higher level physics courses.

-Prerequisites for concentration in physics are the following five courses: PHY 103-104, PHY 207, and MAT 203-204.
-These six courses should be completed by the end of sophomore year.
-PHY 103 may be replaced by ISC 231-232 (the first term of Integrated Science Sequence), or EGR 191-192 (Engineering-Math-Physics), or PHY 105.
+Prerequisites for concentration in physics are the following five courses: PHY 103-104, PHY 205, and MAT 203-204.
+These five courses should be completed by the end of sophomore year.
+PHY 103 may be replaced by ISC 231-232 (the first term of Integrated Science Sequence), or PHY 105.
 PHY 104 may be replaced by ISC 233-234 or PHY 106.
-PHY 207 may be replaced by PHY 205.
-MAT 203 may be replaced by MAT 201 or MAT 218.
-MAT 204 may be replaced by MAT 202 or MAT 217.
+The PHY 109/110 (spring/summer) sequence is fully equivalent to PHY 104.
+Students with a particular interest in formal mathematics may instead satisfy the MAT 203-204 prerequisite with either the MAT 215-217 or the MAT 216-218 sequence.
 Prerequisites for concentration in physics cannot be taken on a pass/D/fail basis.